tr3buchet/paste_capsule/README.md

 ## install

 ### app and dependencies
+substitute `virtualenv` for `mkvirtualenv` below if not using virtualenv wrapper. depending on your user and permissions you may have to `sudo` or do some `chown`ing
 ```
 git clone https://github.com/tr3buchet/paste_capsule.git
 cd paste_capsule
 mkdir /opt
 mkvirtualenv /opt/paste_capsule
+. /opt/paste_capsule/bin/activate
 python setup.py install
 ```